Józef Bartosik: Post-war service in the Royal Navy

-During his time in command of London he was involved in a notorious incident.
+During his time in command of London, Bartosik was involved in a notorious incident.
 Having sacked his second-in-command in the newly commissioned guided-missile destroyer London in late 1965, he was sent the strong character Mike Henry as a replacement.
 When London arrived in Singapore for maintenance work Bartosik, for unspecified reasons, had him placed under arrest in his cabin.
-Mike Henry endured this treatment, but the Fleet chaplain had to intervene with the Captain of the Fleet to obtain his release.
-Later Bartosik is alleged to have written to Rear-Admiral Horace Law, then Flag Officer Submarines, saying that he considered Henry unsuitable for an important submarine appointment "understood to be impending".
+Henry endured this treatment, but the Fleet chaplain had to intervene with the Captain of the Fleet to obtain his release.
+Later Bartosik is alleged to have written to Rear Admiral Horace Law, then Flag Officer Submarines, saying that he considered Henry unsuitable for an important submarine appointment "understood to be impending".
 Law’s reply is said to have been one of the few occasions when Bartosik’s legendary malevolence was checked.